Bio204-class/Bio204-Fall-2016/slides/non-parametric/non-parametric-methods.md

 X' = arcsin[\sqrt{X}]
 $$

-Used when data are proportions
+ - Used when data are proportions

-## Square-root transformation

-$$
-X'  = \sqrt{X + 1/2}
-$$

-Used when the data are counts, such as number of eggs laid, number of bacterial colonies, number of mates acquired, etc.
+ - Values must be in range 0-1, divide by 100 if working with percentages

+Example:

+ * Average percent of Senecio integrifolius flowers producing seeds at six different field sites (Widen 1993):  29.8, 44.2, 58.3, 83.0, 78.2, 72

 ## Other transformations

+Square-root transformation, $X'  = \sqrt{X + 1/2}$

+ - Used for count data (number of eggs laid, number of bacterial colonies, etc)

 Square transformation, $X' = X^2$